Ricardicus/Ricardicus/README.md

-# Hello there :ocean:
+# Hello there :wave:

+My name is Rickard :wave:

 I do intermittend code posting and pull requesting here.

-In the world :earth_africa: of software I am primarily interested:
+In the world :earth_africa: of software I am primarily interested in:
 * embedded development
 * ML
 * languages